rvrebcev/near-development-101/code/chapter_1.md

 This class is pretty straightforward except for one thing: new data types.
 Here for `sold` and `price` we use `u32` and `u128` datatypes from the `near-sdk-as`.
-These are numeric data types specific to NEAR.
+These are numeric (unsigned integers) data types specific to NEAR.
 You can still use Typescript's numeric data types however to avoid data type conversions in the smart contract it might be better to use NEAR types.

-`u128` allows storing `price`  in yocto-NEAR, where `1 yocto = 1^-24`.
+`u128` allows storing `price`  in yocto-NEAR, where 1 [yocto](https://www.nanotech-now.com/metric-prefix-table.htm) = 10<sup>24</sup> which is a minimum denomination in NEAR.
 Do not forget to import `u128` from `near-sdk-as`.

 That's pretty much it except for one thing. `Product` is defined outside the entry point `index.ts` and we must tell NEAR to use this class from `model.ts`.